-The process plant design capacity is 2.16 Million tonnes per annum (dry solids basis).
-The plant overall utilization is estimated to be 78%, equivalent to an operating time of 6,833 hours per year or 315 tonnes per hour and 6,000 tonnes per day.
-Stornoway expects to increase the plant throughput to 323 tonnes per hour, already within initial plant equipment capacity, and increase the plant availability to 83.5% by optimizing plant maintenance sequences.
-Taking the aforementioned into consideration, by July 2018, Stornoway expects the plant will operate at a throughput of 7,000 tonnes per day at an overall plant utilization of 83.5%.
-Once the plant achieves sustainable nameplate throughput, further optimization work will be conducted focusing on liberation, diamond breakage and increasing the overall plant utilization.
-The ore processing system will liberate, concentrate and recover diamonds from 45 mm to 1 mm.
+The process plant design capacity is 2.16 Mt per annum (dry solids basis).
+The plant overall utilization was estimated to be 78%, equivalent to an operating time of 6,833 hours per year or 315 tonnes per hour and 6,000 tonnes per day.
+Since January 2018, the plant has been operating at a throughput of 7,000 tonnes per day at an overall plant utilization of 83.5%, resulting from the optimization of plant maintenance sequences.
+Further optimization work is ongoing focusing on liberation, diamond breakage and increasing the overall plant utilization.
+The ore processing system liberates, concentrates and recovers diamonds from 45 mm to 1mm.

-Liberation design will use stage crushing where each crusher will operate with a large crushing gap to protect against potential diamond breakage.
-ROM material will be crushed, washed and sized at various stages to produce -45 mm ore, before all liberated diamonds are recovered within either a DMS or LDR concentration process.
+Liberation design uses stage crushing where each crusher operates with a large crushing gap to protect against potential diamond breakage.
+ROM material is crushed, washed and sized at various stages to produce -45 mm ore, before all liberated diamonds are recovered within either a DMS or LDR concentration process.
 All rejected material larger than 6 mm from these processes is re-crushed within a HPGR crusher to maximize the liberation of trapped diamonds.
-The HPGR product is then returned to the scrubber circuit to wash and de-agglomerate HPGR product.
+The HPGR product is then returned to the scrubber circuit to wash and de-agglomerate the HPGR product.
 The HPGR promotes interparticle crushing used for tertiary crushing and is the principal diamond liberator generating a product size of 60% smaller than 6 mm.
 The majority of the unwanted fines (-1 mm) are separated from the ore in these circuits and then pumped to the thickening circuit for dewatering.
+See "Recent Developments - Ore-Waste Sorting".

 A surge bin with a capacity of 240 tonnes decouples the DMS from the ore preparation circuit.
-The process plant will produce a DMS and LDR concentrate which will be treated in a secure diamond recovery facility that uses diamond differentiation techniques based on magnetic, X-ray, laser Raman and ultra-violet technologies with hand sorting as final de-falsing step to produce a nominally 98% diamond product.
+The process plant produces a DMS and LDR concentrate which is treated in a secure diamond recovery facility that uses diamond differentiation techniques based on magnetic, X-ray, laser Raman and ultra-violet technologies with hand sorting as final de-falsing step to produce a nominally 98% diamond product.

 Final diamond recovery is achieved by hand sorting diamonds from waste in a secure glove box, located within the sorthouse in the recovery plant.
-The diamonds will be chemically cleaned before preliminary valuation and export.
+The diamonds are chemically cleaned before preliminary valuation and export.
 The diamond plant is expected to have a diamond recovery efficiency of not less than 97% by mass and 99% by value of liberated diamonds.